Split, Croatia: 15 Things to do in Split – travel guide

 There are ferries, which are also used for transporting vehicles, and catamarans for transporting people.

-Where to stay in Split, Croatia
+Prices in Split, Croatia

 Split is an affordable destination, especially compared to some other European cities.
 However, prices can still vary depending on the time of year and location.